 It is common knowledge that students who are more engaged with their learning tend to achieve better in and out of the classroom.
 It is difficult to engage students in material that seems irrelevant to them.
 All three learning methods give power to the students and let them take control of their learning to a certain degree.
 Not only does this allow students to pursue things that are relevant and interesting for them, but it helps them develop soft-skills; things like collaboration, self-regulation, and organizational skills.
-All three of the mentioned approaches to learning are influenced by Jean Piaget and his theory that a student-centred approach is the most conducive to authentic real-world learning.
 While there are many similarities between the three, there are a few key differences.

 - How can we protect our oceans?

 - How do our senses help us understand the world?

 - What can art teach us about culture?